joanna-j-rios/CampusLink_DesktopApp/README.md

 Development Methodology

 This project is being developed using an agile methodology with an emphasis on iterative development, continuous feedback, testing, and collaboration through version control.
+Useid Tkinter and sqlite3 database.

 Basic Usage Instructions